Quantum origin of the primordial fluctuation spectrum and its statistics

 \subsection{Connection to Observations}

-Now, we must put together our semi-classical description of the gravitational D.O.F. and the quantum mechanics description of the inflaton field.
-We recall that this entails the semi-classical version of the perturbed Einstein's equation that, in our case, leads to equation (\ref{SemiEE}).
-The Fourier components at the conformal time $ \eta$ are given by:
+Now, we must put together our semiclassical description of the gravitational DOF and the quantum mechanics description of the inflaton field.
+We recall that this entails the semiclassical version of the perturbed Einstein's equation that, in our case, leads to Eq. (\ref{SemiEE}).
+The Fourier components at the conformal time $ \eta$ are given by

-where we used that during inflation $ s \equiv 4 \pi G \dot{\phi_0} = \sqrt{\epsilon/2}a H_I / M_P$, with $M_P$ the reduced Planck's mass $M_P^2 \equiv \hbar^2/(8 \pi G)$.
-The expectation value depends on the state of the quantum field, therefore, as we already noted, prior to the collapse, we have $\Psi_{\nk} ( \eta) =0$, and the space-time is still homogeneous and isotropic at the corresponding scale.
-However after the collapse takes place, the state of the field is a different state with new expectation values which generically will not vanish, indicating that after this time the Universe becomes anisotropic and in-homogeneous at the corresponding scale.
+where we have used the fact that, during inflation, $ s = \sqrt{\epsilon/2}(a H_I / M_P)$, with $M_P$ as the reduced Planck mass $M_P^2 \equiv \hbar^2/(8 \pi G)$.
+The expectation value depends on the state of the quantum field; therefore, as we already noted, prior to the collapse, we have $\Psi_{\nk} ( \eta) =0$, and the space-time is still homogeneous and isotropic at the corresponding scale.
+However, after the collapse takes place, the state of the field is a different state with new expectation values that generically will not vanish, indicating that, after this time, the Universe becomes anisotropic and inhomogeneous at the corresponding scale.
 We now can reconstruct the space-time value of the Newtonian potential using

 to extract the quantities of observational interest.